uk-cliplab/DiME/README.md

-AISTATS Supplemental Material

-This code submission has one library subfolder and four other subfolders pertaining to different experiments:
+This codebase has one library subfolder and four other subfolders pertaining to different experiments:

 1. representation-itl - Library with common functionality to all experiments.
 Implements DiME and its prerequisite information-theoretic quantities.
 2. DiME-GAN - Notebook with GAN experiments